ePrivacy and GPDR Cookie Consent by Cookie Consent Skip to main content

 Previewing the Message

 On the right-hand side of the screen, you’ll see a live preview of your WhatsApp message.
-This preview shows how the final message will appear to the recipient, using example data to simulate personalization.
+This preview shows how the final message will appear to the recipient, using example data to simulate personalisation.

 Use the toggle at the top of the preview to switch between: